AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

     * When logging in to hybris, if the AEM user does not exist:

-        * create a new hybris user with a cryptographically random password
+        * create a hybris user with a cryptographically random password
         * store the hybris username in the user directory of the AEM user

     * See: `com.adobe.cq.commerce.hybris.impl.HybrisSessionImpl#login()`